michaelklishin/cyclist/README.md

-# Project Name

-cyclic is ....

-## Project Goals

-TODO

-## Community

-[... has a mailing list](https://groups.google.com/forum/#!forum/clojure-...).
-Feel free to join it and ask any questions you may have.

-To subscribe for announcements of releases, important changes and so on, please follow [@ClojureWerkz](https://twitter.com/#!/clojurewerkz) on Twitter.
+# Cyclist, a Cyclic Dependencies Detection Library

+Cyclist is a tiny Clojure library that detects cyclic dependencies between named entities.

 ## Project Maturity

-... is *very* young.
+Cyclist is a young library.
+We do not rule out public API changes before the final `1.0` release.

 ## Artifacts

-... artifacts are [released to Clojars](https://clojars.org/clojurewerkz/cyclic).
+Cyclist artifacts are [released to Clojars](https://clojars.org/clojurewerkz/cyclist).
 If you are using Maven, add the following repository definition to your `pom.xml`:

 ``` xml